samarafarias/task-todo/README.md

 when there is one or more tasks :

 Here you can get a spoiler about the functions that this task list has.
 When you click on the check (when the task is done), it will be "crossed out" and the check will turn green for better viewing.
-You can also delete a task individually and all of them at once.
+You can also delete a task individually or all of them at once.

 ![Captura de tela 2024-08-11 151714](https://github.com/user-attachments/assets/a5d8f5a9-2ac2-4f25-b5fc-0815c4a8b406)